Israeli air force shoots down drone aircraft

 Defence Minister Ehud Barak praised the interception as "sharp and effective".

-"We view with great gravity the attempt to compromise Israeli air space and will consider our response in due course," Barak said in a statement.
+"We view with great severity the attempt to compromise Israeli air space and will consider our response in due course," Barak said in a statement.

-Soldiers were searching the area for the remains of the drone, which security sources said most likely did not originate from the Gaza Strip.
-It was not immediately clear whether it was armed.
+Soldiers, assisted by helicopters, were searching the area for the remains of the drone, which security sources said most likely did not originate from the Gaza Strip.

-On at least one occasion, Iranian-backed Hezbollah, a Shi'ite group in Lebanon, has launched a drone into Israel.
+On at least one occasion, Iranian-backed Hezbollah has launched a drone into Israel.
 And in 2010, an Israeli warplane shot down an apparently unmanned balloon in the Negev near the country's Dimona nuclear reactor.

+The Israeli military released a 10-second video clip of what it said was Saturday's mid-air interception.
+In the video, a small, unidentified aircraft is seen moments before being destroyed by a missile fired from a fighter jet.
+(Reporting by Ari Rabinovitch and Amir Cohen; Editing by Myra MacDonald)